ethereum/consensus-specs/specs/phase0/p2p-interface.md

 where `current_epoch` is defined by the current wall-clock time, and clients MUST support serving requests of blocks on this range.

-Synced clients unable to reply to Block requests within the `MIN_EPOCHS_FOR_BLOCK_REQUESTS` epoch range MAY get descored or disconnected at any time.
+Peers are *repeatedly* unable to reply to Block requests within the `MIN_EPOCHS_FOR_BLOCK_REQUESTS` epoch range MAY get descored or disconnected at any time.
-Note, due to this it is risky behaviour to begin participating as a full node at the head if having not yet backfilled on this range.

-*Note*: The above requirement implies that nodes that start from a recent weak subjectivity checkpoint MUST backfill the local block database to at least epoch `current_epoch - MIN_EPOCHS_FOR_BLOCK_REQUESTS` to be compliant with `BlocksByRange` requests.
+*Note*: The above requirement implies that nodes that start from a recent weak subjectivity checkpoint MUST backfill the local block database to at least epoch `current_epoch - MIN_EPOCHS_FOR_BLOCK_REQUESTS` to be fully compliant with `BlocksByRange` requests.
 To safely perform such a backfill of blocks to the recent state, the node MUST validate both (1) the proposer signatures and (2) that the blocks form a valid chain up to the most recent block referenced in the weak subjectivity state.

+*Note*: Although clients that bootstrap from a weak subjectivity checkpoint can begin participating in the networking immediately, other peers that are actively block syncing MAY disconnect and/or temporarily ban such an un-synced or semi-synced client.

 Clients MUST respond with at least the first block that exists in the range, if they have it, and no more than `MAX_REQUEST_BLOCKS` blocks.